The Victoria Woodhull Saga Quartetby Neal Katz

 What compels a woman and her youngest sister to overcome abject poverty and violent abuse to grow up to defy convention and obliterate every barrier and then become the first women to own and operate a Wall Street brokerage firm and publish their own newspaper?

-How did Victoria Claflin Woodhull (1838–1927) become the first woman invited to speak to the United State Congress, and then the first female to run for President, in 1872?
+How did Victoria Claflin Woodhull (1838–1927) become the first woman invited to speak to the United State Congress, and then the first woman to run for President, in 1872?
 What made Tennessee Celeste Claflin (1845–1923) so beguiling that the richest man in America, Cornelius Vanderbilt, fell completely in love with her, despite being over thrice her tender age?

 What caused the sisters to live out their long lives as royalty and peerage in Europe, Victoria living as a Lady, landed gentry outside of London, and Tennessee as a Viscountess in a huge castle like a queen?